Azeret6/tools/fire_calculator/README.md

 # FIRE Calculator

 A tool for financial independence planning.
-Enter your income, savings, and a few assumptions — get an estimate of how long until your investments can sustainably cover your expenses.
+Enter your income, savings, and a few assumptions — choose what you want to calculate and get a clear projection with an interactive chart.

 Use whichever interface suits you — both share the same calculation code, so results are always identical:

 - **Command line** (`fire_calculator.py`) — runs anywhere Python is installed.
-- **Browser** (`app.py`) — sliders, checkboxes, and an interactive chart.
+- **Browser** (`app.py`) — interactive chart, live-updating sliders, scenario comparison.

 ## Running the web interface